 Thai dance performance

-Here, the "Kin Pang Then" festival of the White Thai people in Quynh Nhai is also vividly recreated.
-The Kin Pang Then festival, also known as the "adopted child celebration", has been maintained for a long time with the meaning of allowing the "adopted children" to express their gratitude to the person who cured their illness and pray for health, luck, and a bountiful harvest in the new year.
-This festival has been included in the list of national intangible cultural heritage by the Ministry of Culture, Sports and Tourism since 2020.
+Here, the "Kin Pang Then" festival of the White Thai ethnic group in Quynh Nhai is vividly recreated.
+The Kin Pang Then festival, also known as the "feast for adopted children," has been maintained for a very long time, signifying the gratitude of the "adopted children" to those who cured their illnesses and praying for health, good fortune, and a bountiful harvest in the new year.
+This festival was included in the list of national intangible cultural heritage by the Ministry of Culture, Sports and Tourism in 2020.

-Cultural activities at the event of the Ceremony to receive the National Intangible Cultural Heritage of the customs and beliefs of the Xip Xi New Year of the White Thai people in Quynh Nhai district, introduced and promoted the image of the beautiful, rich and culturally rich river countryside, inviting tourists from all over to Quynh Nhai to celebrate the Xip Xi New Year in the 7th lunar month every year.
+The cultural activities at the event to receive the National Intangible Cultural Heritage for the customs and beliefs of the Xip Xi Tet ritual of the White Thai people in Quynh Nhai district showcased and promoted the image of the beautiful, prosperous, and culturally rich riverside countryside, inviting visitors from all over to Quynh Nhai to celebrate Xip Xi Tet in the 7th lunar month every year.

 Thanh Dao, Hoang Giang